Webhook API & Automation

 Parameters #

-• duration (optional) — How long (in seconds) a visual element stays on screen.
+alert_id(required): the unique ID of the object you want to trigger.duration(optional): how long (in seconds) a visual element stays on screen.
 Defaults to 5.
 Ignored for audio.

 Supported Elements #